pascal-felique/NNCV/README.md

 We have used the Fast-SCNN model architecture for training semantic segmentation on the Cityscapes dataset.

+The U-Net model architecture has been trained as well and serves as a baseline reference to compare both model architectures.

-The focus of the model architecture is to achieve a high efficiency and at the same time meet the minimum model performance.
+The focus of the Fast-SCNN model architecture is to achieve a high efficiency and at the same time meet the minimum model performance.

 This repository contains the modifications and training scripts that were used for training the models.